MicrosoftDocs/fabric-docs/docs/cicd/variable-library/automate-variable-library.md

 * **Read**/**Update** the Variable library item *schema*
 * **Read**/**Update** the Variable library item *active value-set*

-If you're using the APIs as part of your lifecycle management, פermissions for item reference are checked during Git Update and deployment pipeline deployment.
+If you're using the APIs as part of your lifecycle management, permissions for item reference are checked during Git Update and deployment pipeline deployment.

 ## Read the Variable library item information

-* Use the ‘Get item definition’ API call, to view the item’s schema:
+* To view the item's schema, use the *Get item definition* API call.
+This call returns:
-  * Variables - name, type, note and default value
+  * Variables - name, type, note, and default value
   * Value-sets – names and their adjustable variables’ value
 * Use the ‘Get item’ API call to view under the custom property section the active value-set name of this item.

 ## Update the Variable library item information

-* Use the ‘Update item definition’ API call, to update the item’s schema:
+* To update the item’s schema, use the *Update item definition* API call which returns:
-  * Variables – Add variable/Remove variable/Edit variable (name, type, note and default value)
+  * Variables – Add variable/Remove variable/Edit variable (name, type, note, and default value)
   * value-sets – Add VS/Remove VS/Edit VS name/Edit VS’s variable value
-* Use the custom property of active VS name in the ‘Update item’ API call, to specify the active value-set for this item.
+* Use the custom property of active VS name in the *Update item* API call, to specify the active value-set for this item.

-**Including this property is optional, but once included in the call, a value for it is mandatory to prevent you from accidentally removing an active value-set removed without setting a different one to be active.
+**Including this property is optional, but once included in the call, a value is required to prevent you from accidentally removing an active value-set removed without setting a different one to be active.

 For example: